 - Enable/Disable Enables and disables the manual firing rate functionality. - Firing Rate With the manual firing rate functionality enabled, an operator can manually set the firing rate.
 This functionality is used for combustion adjustment purposes.
-With the manual firing rate functionality enabled, and the desired fan speed set, apply a heat demand using the 'Manual Heat Demand' button on this screen and the boiler/ heater will step through the ignition process and run at the set fan speed.
+With the manual firing rate functionality enabled, and the desired fan speed set, apply a heat demand using the 'Manual Heat Demand' button on this screen.

-- Time Out Is the setable amount of time that the operator has to adjust the Manual Firing Rate before the control will go back to automatic.
-It's a walkaway timer and safety feature. - Post Purge Time Adjust the amount of time the blower continues to run after a heat demand has been satisfied. - Manual Heat Demand The 'Manual Heat Demand' button allows an installer to initiate a digital heat demand, eliminating the need for a physical heat demand.
+• Time Out - is the setable amount of time that the operator has to adjust the Manual Firing Rate before the control will go back to automatic.
+It's a walkaway timer and safety feature.

+- Post Purge Time Adjust the amount of time the blower continues to run after a heat demand has been satisfied. - Manual Heat Demand The 'Manual Heat Demand' button allows an installer to initiate a digital heat demand, eliminating the need for a physical heat demand.
 This digital heat demand is treated as a local heat demand only.
 This means that, in a cascade system, if the digital heat demand is applied at the lead boiler, the lead boiler will treat the digital heat demand as a local only heat demand.